NaxeCode/orenchi-ai-bot/README.md

 - SQLite-based personality storage
 - Dynamic model selection based on message length
 - Slash commands for personality management and chat control
+- Optional voice responses that can both play locally and stream into Discord voice calls
+- Audio attachments in `/start-ai-chat` channels so you can hear responses without joining voice
 - Unique channel names to prevent collisions

 ## Architecture